axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 Changes in 12
 -------------

-- The old statistic chart is removed, use new :ref:`statistic-chart` instead.
+- The old statistic chart is removed, use the new :ref:`statistic-chart` instead.

 Changes in 11.2.0
 -----------------